Lord Kitchener (calypsonian): Music career

-Kitchener opened a nightclub in Manchester and also had a successful residency at The Sunset in London.
+Kitchener opened a nightclub in Manchester, and had a successful residency at The Sunset in London.
 Further US performances followed in the mid-1950s.
-In the 1950s, he also composed "Bebop Calypso".
+In the 1950s, he composed "Bebop Calypso".

-In 1962, he returned to Trinidad, where he and the Mighty Sparrow proceeded to dominate the calypso competitions of the 1960s and 1970s.
-Lord Kitchener won the road march competition 10 times between 1963 and 1976, more often than any other calypsonian.
+In 1962, he returned to Trinidad, where he and the Mighty Sparrow dominated the calypso competitions of the '60s and '70s.
+Lord Kitchener won the Road March competition 10 times between 1963 and 1976, more often than any other calypsonian.
 For 30 years, he ran his own calypso tent, Calypso Revue, within which he nurtured the talent of many calypsonians.
 Calypso Rose, David Rudder, Black Stalin and Denyse Plummer are among the many artists who got their start under Kitchener's tutelage.
 Later he moved towards soca, a related style, and continued recording until his death.
 Kitchener's compositions were enormously popular as the chosen selections for steel bands to perform at the annual National Panorama competition during Trinidad Carnival.
 He won his only Calypso King title in 1975 with "Tribute to Spree Simon".
 He stopped competing in 1976.

 Kitchener saw the potential of the new soca phenomenon of the late 1970s and adopted the genre on a string of albums over the years that followed.
 In 1977 he recorded his most commercially successful song, and one of the earliest major soca hits, "Sugar Bum Bum", which became a big hit for the 1978 Trinidad Carnival season.

-In 1993 a campaign was launched for Kitchener to receive the island's highest civilian honour, the Trinity Cross.
+In 1993, a campaign was launched for Kitchener to receive the island's highest civilian honour, the Trinity Cross.
 The government declined but offered him a lesser honour, which he turned down.

 Having been diagnosed with bone marrow cancer, Kitchener retired in 1999 after delivering a final album, Vintage Kitch.
 He died on 11 February 2000 of a blood infection and kidney failure at the Mount Hope Hospital in Port of Spain.
 He is buried in the Santa Rosa Cemetery in Arima.

-It was always important to Kitchener throughout his career to gain new experiences that could be woven into his material.
-This led him to performances in Curaçao, Aruba and Jamaica in the early days, and finally to London, when he was already flying high in Trinidad.
-Kitchener once said: "I have reached the height of my popularity in Trinidad.
-What am I doing here?
-I should make a move."

 Kitchener is honoured with a statue in Port of Spain.
-A bust is also on display on Hollis Avenue, Arima, not far from the Arima Stadium.
+A bust of him is also on display on Hollis Avenue, Arima, not far from the Arima Velodrome.